mrwyndham/pocketbase-stripe/README.md

 1. Search the file for `{YOUR_STRIPE_SECRET_KEY_HERE}` and replace this with your stripe secret which will look like `sk_test....`
 1. Re-run `go run main.go serve`
 1. Configure your authentication settings (this is optional for testing but required for prod)
+1. Finally you will need to host or provide a self-signed cert to use with stripe in dev or you will need to host **WEBHOOKS WILL NOT WORK WITHOUT HOSTING**

 ### Connect to Your Front End